How-to guides

 To control the operation of Microsoft SQL Server (DBaaS), follow the steps below.

-- Service Home page, click the Microsoft SQL Server(DBaaS) menu.
-Navigate to the Microsoft SQL Server(DBaaS) list page.
+- Click the All Services > Database > Microsoft SQL Server(DBaaS) menu.
+Navigate to the Service Home page of Microsoft SQL Server(DBaaS).

-- Microsoft SQL Server(DBaaS) List On the page, click the resource to control operation.
-Microsoft SQL Server(DBaaS) Details Navigate to the page.
+- Microsoft SQL Server(DBaaS) List page, click the resource to control operation.
+It moves to the Microsoft SQL Server(DBaaS) Details page.

-- Start: The server where the DB service is installed and the DB service are running (Running).
+- Start: The server where the DB service is installed and the DB service is running.

-- Stop: The server where the DB service is installed and the DB service will be stopped (Stopped).
+- Stop: The server where the DB service is installed and the DB service are stopped (Stopped).

 - Restart: Only the DB service will be restarted.